Mechanical Engineering Technology (AAS)

 - Effectively use oral, written, and graphical communication skills to address both technical and non-technical audiences.
 (Communication Fluency)

 - Apply the ethical standards of the discipline to engineering problems.
-(Specialized Knowledge)
+(Personal and social responsibility)

 Each section below contains details about the requirements for this program.
 Select a header to expand the information/requirements for that particular section of the program's requirements.